Understanding hardship withdrawals from your 401(k)

 401(k) hardship withdrawals are designed to cover emergency expenses.
-The primary reason for a hardship withdrawal is generally for emergency medical expense. however, mortgage payments and tuition payments may count as valid reasons as well.
-Additionally, the needs of spouses and dependents, as they pertain to the reasons listed above, may be covered.
+According to the IRS, a hardship withdrawal is a distribution due to an "immediate and heavy financial” need.
+The primary reason for a hardship withdrawal is generally emergency medical expenses.
+However, mortgage payments and tuition payments may count as valid reasons, as well as the needs of spouses and dependents, as they pertain to the reasons listed above.

 How to make a 401(k) hardship withdrawal